-1.1.1 Installation
+1.1 Installation

-PyFITS requires Python version 2.5 or newer.
+PyFITS requires Python version 2.6 or newer.
+Support for Python 3.0 through 3.2 is deprecated, but Python 3.3 and above are fully supported.
 PyFITS also requires the numpy package.
 Information about numpy can be found at: